 The Story of Rocky Junior's Dog Training Service

-There are moments in life that define us, that change the very core of our being and bring new passion to our lives.
+Moments in life can define us and change the very core of our being, bringing new passion to our lives.

 I am a lifelong animal lover, and had already shared my life with many different, wonderful dogs and cats, doing some training with my own dogs before I learned how to professionally train dogs in 1980.
 Yet I'd never considered becoming a full time dog trainer - I trained and worked with my own dogs and those of friends, achieving very good results, but remained focused on other life pursuits.

 What happened on Oct.
 4, 2006 was a moment that would profoundly define and change me.

 It was the birthday of my grandfather, Hugh Gilmore Salter, whom I'd loved with all my heart.
 He was a huge part of my life and a real role model for me.
 Grandpa had died 5 years earlier, at the age of 96, but I think of him frequently, especially on his birthday, and October 4, 2006, was no exception.

 Suddenly I noticed that a handsome, yet fearsome looking Rottweiler had shown up and laid down in my front yard, very near me.
 The dog had no collar or tags, and was frightened, hungry, dehydrated and in very poor physical condition.
 Quite obviously he'd been neglected and seriously abused.
 The poor guy could hardly stand or walk, and didn't want to make eye contact with me.
 To be perfectly honest, he made me nervous.

 I tried to shoo the big dog away, but he ignored me.
 As I continued to work on the car and keep an eye on the Rottweiler I started to realize he needed help, and for some reason had chosen me.

 He'd decided I was the person to help him, and he wasn't going to go anywhere.